-- all members of the Governing Body receive appropriate Child Protection Training to enable them to understand and fulfil their responsibilities - the Designated Safeguarding Leads and other Designated Members of Staff have undertaken appropriate training and will attend refresher courses in child protection and inter agency working every 2 years - the Head and all staff who work with children will receive training in Safeguarding including Prevent awareness, child sexual violence and on-line safety updated every 2 years or more frequently as required. - temporary and voluntary staff who work with children are to be made aware of the arrangements - induction training is provided for all newly appointed staff and volunteers, including temporary staff to include; reading Part 1 of KCSIE, The School's Safeguarding Policy, the Staff Code of Conduct / Behaviour Policy including the 'whistleblowing' procedure, the pupil behaviour policy, the school's response to those who go missing from education, online safety - school leaders and staff who work directly with children must read Annex A of KCSIE 2019. - all staff will be asked to re- read Part 1 of KCSIE on an annual basis and, where appropriate, following any update by the DfE
+- all members of the Governing Body receive specific Child Protection and Safeguarding training to enable them to understand and fulfil their responsibilities - the Designated Safeguarding Leads and other Designated Members of Staff have undertaken appropriate training and will attend refresher courses in child protection and inter agency working every 2 years - the Head and all staff who work with children will receive training in Safeguarding including Prevent awareness, child sexual violence and on-line safety updated every 2 years or more frequently as required. - Supply temporary and voluntary staff who work with children are to be made aware of the arrangements - induction training is provided for all newly appointed staff and volunteers, including temporary or supply staff to include; reading Part 1 of KCSIE, The School's Safeguarding Policy, the Staff Code of Conduct / Behaviour Policy including the 'whistleblowing' procedure, the pupil behaviour policy, the school's response to those who go missing from education, online safety, the identity and role of the DSLs/DDSLs, - school leaders and staff who work directly with children must read Annex A of KCSIE 2020. - all staff will be asked to re- read Part 1 of KCSIE on an annual basis and, where appropriate, following any update by the DfE

-The training is provided by a trained DSL, the local social services department or an external welfare agency acceptable to the West Sussex safeguarding hub Within the school, those who are designated persons with up to date inter-agency training may also provide the training to other staff.
+The training is provided by a trained DSL, the local social services department or an external welfare agency acceptable to the West Sussex Safeguarding Children Partnership.
+Within the school, those who are designated persons with up to date inter-agency training may also provide the training to other staff.

-5.0 Allegations against staff
+5.0 Allegations against staff (see 7b Whistleblowing Policy)